ccoutant/dwarf-locations/chapter2-diffs.md

 <span class="del">A composition operation that follows an empty location description indicates
 that the piece is undefined, for example because it has been optimized away.</span>

-<span class="add">For compatibility with DWARF Version 5 and earlier, the following
-additional rules apply to piece operations:</span>

-- <span class="add">If a piece operation is processed while the stack is empty, a new empty composite and an undefined location are pushed implicitly (as if `DW_OP_composite DW_OP_undefined` had been processed immediately prior to the piece operation).
-The result is a composite with a single undefined piece.</span>

-- <span class="add">Otherwise, if the top of the stack `A` is a composite, and is the only element on the stack (i.e., `B` does not exist), an undefined location is pushed implicitly (as if `DW_OP_undefined` had been processed immediately prior to the piece operation), whereupon the composite `A` becomes `B` and the undefined location is now `A`.
-The result is the addition of an undefined piece to the existing composite location.</span>

-- <span class="add">Otherwise, if the top of the stack `A` is a location, or convertible to a location, and the preceding element is not a composite location, one or more elements below `A` are popped and discarded until the preceding element `B` is a composite location, or until `A` is the only element on the stack.
-If `A` is the only remaining element, a new empty composite is inserted before it (as if `DW_OP_composite DW_OP_swap` had been processed immediately prior to the piece operation), and the result is a new composite location with the single piece `A`.</span>

-  <span class="add">*[This third rule may not in fact be necessary.
-It covers the case
-  where a DWARF5 piece expression left multiple items on the stack.]*</span>

 ## <span class="add">3.12 Offset Operations [NEW]</span>

 <span class="add">In addition to the composite operations, locations